rachayita/OpsNotes/rust/rust.md

     - which establishes a dependency relationship between the two accesses
     - you cannot draw lines from variable whose value is uninitialized or has been moved
 - a variable exists only so long as it holds a legal value
+- pushing values on stack is not considered allocating

 ## array
 - Rust requires array indices to be usize values.